w3c/specberus/README.md

 # Specberus

-Specberus is a reload of W3C's PubRules checker.
-It is currently in development and not directly usable, but hacking is welcome.
+Specberus is a checker for W3C's Publication Rules (PubRules).

 ## Installation